peteroupc/html3dutil/doc/MathUtil.md

 ### (static) MathUtil.mat4rotate(mat, angle, v, vy, vz)

-Multiplies a 4 &times; 4 matrix by a rotation transformation that rotates vectors by the given rotation angle and around the given glmath, and returns a new matrix.
+Multiplies a 4 &times; 4 matrix by a rotation transformation that rotates vectors by the specified rotation angle and around the specified glmath, and returns a new matrix.
-The effect will be that the rotation transformation will happen before the transformation described in the given matrix, when applied in the global coordinate frame.
+The effect will be that the rotation transformation will happen before the transformation described in the specified matrix, when applied in the global coordinate frame.

 #### Parameters